wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 2.1.4 =
+* Bug fixed - fatal error when widget form loaded outside of widgets admin page.

+= 2.1.3 =
+* Bug fixed - menu template: get_the_ID creating endless loop when using shortcode.
+* New Feature - Hide Title - allows title to be entered to identify widget in admin without showing in output

+= 2.1.2 =
+* Bug fixed - not loading child profile meta box on new posts.
+* Bug fixed - not loading IntelliWidgetAdmin class when ajax call does not set is_admin before plugin execution
+* Thanks to NelClay for reporting these.

+= 2.1.1 =
+* Bux fixed - incorrect object reference in class-intelliwidget-metabox causing taxonomy menu to fail on child profile
+* Thanks to Keith for reporting this.

 = 2.1.0 =
 * New feature: taxonomy menu content option.
 Creates menu of terms from any taxonomy with multiple config options.